-The articles of association of a company and any amendments thereto must be registered in the relevant trade registry and announced in the Turkish Trade Registry Gazette as of its incorporation.
+The articles of association of a company and any amendments thereto must be registered in the relevant trade registry and announced in the Turkish Trade Registry Gazette as of its incorporation (TCC, article 354).
 Further, the articles of association of a company that is obliged to launch a website are also announced on the company website.
 According to article 2.2.2 of the Corporate Governance Principles, articles of association must also be published on the company’s website.

 What information must companies publicly disclose?
 How often must disclosure be made?

-In accordance with the Turkish Commercial Code (TCC), each company subject to independent audit is obliged to maintain a company website within three months following the incorporation and must allocate a specific part of the website to making the announcements legally required (TCC, article 1524).
+In accordance with the Turkish Commercial Code (TCC), each company subject to independent audit must maintain a company website within three months following the incorporation and must allocate a specific part of the website to making the announcements legally required (TCC, article 1524).